DILEMMA – What’s a foodie to do when you want to eat your way through all of Europe, but don’t want to do it within the confines of a restaurant?

 Move over Italian wedding soup, because the Ribollita is here to snatch your soupy crown.
 Bread, vegetables, beans, potatoes, cabbage and kale all marry together to create this hearty and slurp-worthy soup that will convert even the biggest soup hater.

-Pistachio gelato in San Gimignano
+Pistashio Gelato in San Gimignano

+This is one street eat in Europe you cannot miss!
 If we’re walking the streets of Italy in the summer, you better believe we have a gelato in hand, and chances are, it’s gonna be pistachio.
 Made with real pistachio nuts so it’s refreshing and decadent, don’t mind us when we go in later for seconds, thirds, and damn it, maybe even fourths… #hatersgonnahate

 Tortellini al ragù in Bologna